Auroratide/auroratide.com/src/content/posts/can-ai-invent-a-puzzle/content.md

 <slide-show style="margin-block-start: 0;">
 	<figure slot="slide">
 		<img src="./luminary-1-1.webp" loading="lazy" style="max-block-size: 20em;" alt="Row 1 Column 2 marked as a star.
 Row 5 Column 3 marked as a star." width="1241" height="975" />
 		<figcaption>Let's start by finding where the stars are.
-In row 1 and column 3, there is only one posible location for each star respectively, due to the 0-clues.</figcation>
+In row 1 and column 3, there is only one possible location for each star respectively, due to the 0-clues.</figcation>
 	</figure>
 	<figure slot="slide">
 		<img src="./luminary-1-2.webp" loading="lazy" style="max-block-size: 20em;" alt="Row 3 Column 4 marked as a star." width="1241" height="975" />